JVKran/Portable-Radio/README.md

 # Portable Radio
 This repository contains several Libraries for a couple of different chips and components.
 Four in total.
 They all combine in a very nice way and are perfect to make a Portable Radio with.
 ### Prerequisites
 These libraries are written on top of [HWLIB](https://github.com/wovo/hwlib) and [BMPTK](https://github.com/wovo/bmptk).
-So before you will be able to use these libraries you will have to pull these repositories and set them up.
+So before you will be able to use these libraries you will have to clone these repositories and set them up.
 After that you could take a look at the included examples or go straight to programming yourself.
 It's up to you!
 ### Hardware
 There's actually quite a lot of hardware needed for this project.
 In basic form it requires the following:
 - TEA5767